Flying Fish Cutters: The Officially Bajan Sandwich Worth Fighting For

 When in Rome, do as the Romans do!

 In the case of Barbados, “doing as the Romans do” means trading in dhalpuri skins and curried goat for fresh, fried flying fish cutters (sandwiches) stuffed in fluffy Bajan salt bread.
 After all, flying fish are the official finny friends of Barbados!
-They appear on everything from coins, to sculptures that greet visitors at the airport, to the Barbados Tourism Authority’s own logo.
+They appear on everything from coins to sculptures that greet visitors at the airport, to the Barbados Tourism Authority’s own logo.

 So, to say that flying fish are a big part of the cultural identity of the island is a bit of an understatement.

 But that esteemed place was in serious jeopardy at one time.
-You see, through some short-sighted coastal developments that damaged the Bajan reefs flying fish loved to visit (that Freight’s Bay became an awesome surf spot is small conciliation) and some equally short-sighted overfishing, flying fish don’t return to Bim in the numbers they once did.
+You see, through some short-sighted coastal developments that damaged the Bajan reefs flying fish loved to visit (that Freight’s Bay became an awesome surf spot is a small conciliation) and some equally short-sighted overfishing, flying fish don’t return to Bim in the numbers they once did.
 Instead, they now hang closer to Tobago.
 That’s right, the official fish of Barbados now spends more time with Tobagonians!
 Scandalous!
 Add in a disputed maritime border and you’ve got a recipe for disaster.

 In the end, Barbados succeeded in getting the fishing boundaries redrawn — but to neither island nation’s ideal specifications.
 Still, both sides claimed victory, naturally.
 (Even though, between you and me, the new borders are a bit closer to Trinidad and Tobago’s proposed lines… Shhhh.)